mbbrigitte/Ruby_Talk_Material/README.md

 Data you don't need but are used in the talk
-1. Original_data.zip obtained from http://1.usa.gov/1KEd08B
+1. Item 1  Original_data.zip obtained from http://1.usa.gov/1KEd08B
 2. prepare_flightdata.RMD is the code to clean and tidy the data and split them into train and test, and save them as csv
 3. Cluster_presentation.RMD is the short code presented to perform hierarchical clustering on random data.